-- (b) A proposal is exempt from obtaining a permit if the director finds that the proposal is not defined as development under Section 25-1.3. - (c) A special management area minor permit may be granted if the director finds that the development proposal: - (1) Has a valuation or fair market value not in excess of \$500,000; and - (2) Will not have significant adverse environmental or ecological effect, taking into account potential cumulative impacts and significant effects. - (d) A special management area use ("major") permit approved by resolution of the council is required for any development proposal that: - (1) Has a valuation or fair market value of \$500,000 or more; or - (2) May have significant adverse environmental or ecological effect, taking into account potential cumulative impacts and significant effects.
+- (a) All development within the special management area is subject to review under the provisions of this chapter, pursuant to the objectives, policies, and guidelines set forth in this chapter. - (b) A proposal is exempt from obtaining a permit if the director finds that the proposal is not development governed by this chapter. - (c) A special management area minor permit may be granted if the director finds that the development proposal: - (1) Has a valuation or fair market value not in excess of \$500,000; and - (2) Will not have significant adverse environmental or ecological effect, taking into account potential cumulative impacts and significant effects. - (d) A special management area major permit, approved by resolution of the council, is required for any development proposal that: - (1) Has a valuation or fair market value of \$500,000 or more; or

+(2) May have significant adverse environmental or ecological effects, taking into account potential cumulative impacts and significant effects.